hackergrrl/common-readme/README.md

    down to specifics (API, Installation).
 This makes it easy for readers to "short circuit" and continue the hunt for the right module elsewhere without wasting time delving into unnecessary details.
-4. **Be consistent.** Your brain can scan a document much faster when it can anticipate its structure.
+4. **Consistency.** Your brain can scan a document much faster when it can anticipate its structure.

 ## Examples